DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 Then as we said, we need to check it `turnCounter` is even or odd.
 We can do this with the ["modulus operator"](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/arithmetic-operators#remainder-operator-).\
 The modulus or remainder operator gives us the remainder of division between two numbers.
 It's used like `5 % 2` will return `1` because `2` can go into `5` twice with one left over.\
-Perhaps you can see just from that how we can check for even-ness.
+Perhaps you can see just from that how we can check for evenness.
 All we need to do is take the remainder of two.
 If it returns one, the number is odd.
 If it returns zero, the number is even.
 We can test this like so :

 ```csharp
 3 % 2; // Equal to 1